mobzystems/Kudu-API/README.md

 # Kudu-API
-A Powershell module to access Azure Kudu
+A Powershell module to access Azure Kudu.
+It focuses on the *Virtual File System* operations specified in https://github.com/projectkudu/kudu/wiki/REST-API but the rest should be straightforward to add when necessary.

 # Usage
 ```powershell